 Alina Sumajin is co-founder and principal of PAVE Communications & Consulting.
-With more than seven years of experience in cultural communications, Alina has developed an extensive network of media and professional relationships that bridge the realms of visual and performing arts, design, and architecture.
+With 10 years of experience in cultural communications, Alina has developed an extensive network of media and professional relationships that bridge the realms of visual and performing arts, design, and architecture.
 Alina takes a nuanced approach to communications strategy, focusing on the layering of information and brand messages to engage and entice a diverse range of audiences.
 Her ability to connect ideas with the individuals to whom they have will have the most value has led to substantive successes for her clients.

 Aga Sablinska is a media relations strategist at PAVE Communications & Consulting.
 For over seven years, Aga has been developing and executing media campaigns for arts and culture institutions across the United States and abroad.
 She specializes in creative story development, crafting unique angles that she matches with appropriate individuals in her extensive media network.
 This targeted and personalized approach has resulted in numerous high-profile placements and increased visibility for her clients.